DarkSide (hacker group): 2021

-May

 The Federal Bureau of Investigation identified DarkSide as the perpetrator of the Colonial Pipeline ransomware attack, a cyberattack on May 7, 2021, perpetrated by malicious code, that led to a voluntary shutdown of the main pipeline supplying 45% of fuel to the East Coast of the United States.
 The attack was described as the worst cyberattack to date on U.S. critical infrastructure.
 DarkSide successfully extorted about 75 Bitcoin (almost US$5 million) from Colonial Pipeline.
 U.S. officials are investigating whether the attack was purely criminal or took place with the involvement of the Russian government or another state sponsor.
 Following the attack, DarkSide posted a statement claiming that "We are apolitical, we do not participate in geopolitics...Our goal is to make money and not creating problems for society."

 In May 2021, the FBI and Cybersecurity and Infrastructure Security Agency issued a joint alert urging the owners and operators of critical infrastructure to take certain steps to reduce their vulnerability to DarkSide ransomware and ransomware in general.

 On 14 May 2021, in a Russian-language statement obtained by the cybersecurity firms Recorded Future, FireEye, and Intel 471 and reported by the Wall Street Journal and The New York Times, DarkSide said that "due to the pressure from the U.S." it was shutting down operations, closing the gang's "affiliate program" (the intermediary hackers that DarkSide works with to hack).
 The specific "pressure" referred to was not clear, but the preceding day, U.S. President Joe Biden suggested that the U.S. would take action against DarkSide to "disrupt their ability to operate."
 DarkSide claimed that it had lost access to its payment server, blog, and funds withdrawn to an unspecified account.
 Cybersecurity experts cautioned that DarkSide's claim to have disbanded might be a ruse to deflect scrutiny, and possibly allow the gang to resume hacking activities under a different name.
 It is common for cybercriminal networks to shut down, revive, and rebrand in this way.

 Agence France-Presse reporters discovered that the Recorded Future report which detailed the loss of DarkSide servers and funds was retweeted by the Twitter account of the 780th Military Intelligence Brigade, a US Army Cyberwarfare group involved in offensive operations.

+Posterity

+By April 2022, the Federal Bureau of Investigation (FBI) released an advisory that several developers and money launderers for BlackCat had links to two defunct ransomware as a service (RaaS) groups – DarkSide and BlackMatter.
+According to some experts, BlackCat might be a rebranding of DarkSide, after their attack of the Colonial Pipeline.